This spot has been added by

 Dozens of fish species can be seen on the reef, including several species of butterflyfish, damselfish, Red Sea bannerfish, Arabian Picasso triggerfish, and masked puffer.

-Hundreds of sea goldies, whose bright red color contrasts beautifully with the blue, cluster on the drop offs.
-Keep an eye on the sandy beds, where bluespotted ribbontail rays are occasionally sighted.
+Hundreds of sea goldies, whose bright red color contrasts beautifully with the blue, gather on the drop-offs.

-There is no restaurant on the islands, but most tours include lunch.
-Inquire when you book.
+There is no restaurant on the islands, but most tours (and all liveaboards) include meals.

 • Level required Intermediate